The1Krutz/MonogameProjects/README.md

 - nez_pong - self-made Pong clone using Nez.
 Uses some of the Nez sample code as a reference, but no outside tutorial

+- hexapractice - Some hexagon stuff I never got too deep into

+- SteelTower - A tower defense game I also abandoned pretty quickly

 ## Assets

 - Demo assets lifted at random from google image search